An Outlook on Legal Technology: Services, Software, and Trends

 And that’s not a shot at the legal industry in general.
 After all, law firms are dealing with serious matters every day, and if the tech isn’t up to speed, then doing things the tried and true old-fashioned way is better.

-This includes things like alternative pricing structures, client relationship management software, remote conferencing with clients, and much more.
+This includes things like alternative fee arrangements, client relationship management software, remote conferencing with clients, and more recently, legal AI tools.

 So the question is, will we continue to see more cat lawyers in the future?